microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 * micro:bit
 * USB cable
-* Scissors
-* *Glue* *gun* *(Optional)*
 * String
-* Cup (Plastic or Paper)
 * Magnet
+* Plastic Cup
+* Paper Plate
+* Ruler and pen
+* Scissors
+* *Optional: Glue gun*

 Welcome!
 This activity will teach how to use the micro:bit to chart the strength of the acceleration.
 Let's get started!

+1. Using the ruler and pen, identify and mark the center point on the lid.
+Don’t worry if you don’t get it quite right, we’ll tidy things up later on.

-1. Setup Cup: Use scissors to cut a usable window on the cup, which will be a square sized hole at the lid side of the cup.
-Use scissors to create a small hole in the center of the base of the cup.
+2. Setup Cup: Use scissors to create a large square shaped window of the cup.
+The square sized hole will be placed at the lid side of the cup.

-2. Fasten Magnet: Fasten end of the string to the magnet with glue
+3. Fasten Magnet: Cut a string Fasten end of the string to the magnet with glue

-3. Secure String: Fasten string to base of the cup and hang the remaining string outside the base of the cup.
+4. Secure String: Fasten string to base of the cup and hang the remaining string outside the base of the cup.

-4. Attach Plate: Tape the plate to the
+5. Attach Plate: Tape the plate to the

 ### ~avatar avatar